jatindalal/opengl-3d-camera/README.md

-# OpenGL 3d
+# OpenGL

-A project to learn basics of opengl by rendering 3d graphics on the screen with some camera movements enabled
+A project to learn basics of opengl by rendering traingles and other shapes

 ## Libraries Used
 - GLFW ( for the opengl context and GUI window management )